It is our policy to NOT allow Holidays During The School Term

 Children whose attendance falls below the national average at half termly reviews are automatically referred to Education Welfare.

-To download the holiday form, please click here
+To download the holiday notification form, please click here